Organising Committee

 Tiani Chillemi is a communication specialist with a keen interest in interdisciplinary practice, independent media and audience engagement.
 Working across various marketing, publicity and production titles, she has developed audiences for Time Machine, Rolling Stock and Anode art festivals, as well as co-founding the Underbelly Public Arts Lab and Festival at Carriageworks.
 In Melbourne Tiani curated, produced and promoted the contemporary artspace 1000 £ Bend and the Eco-City exhibition for the Victorian Eco-Innovation Lab.
 From 2010 – 2011 she spent two years working with cultural organisations in Cambodia producing the largest multi-arts festival, Angkor Art Explo, touring to rural and urban communities throughout the country.
 Tiani also sits on arts boards for The Wired Lab and Altoparlente Ltd. and is currently the Development Manager at Metro Screen, the largest film, TV and digital media hub in New South Wales. www.decodemedia.com.au

-Social Media Manager – Fee Plumley
+Social Engagement – Elliott Bledsoe & Fee Plumley

-A self-confessed ‘technoevangelist’, Fee was previously best known for encouraging people to be creative with their mobile phones through the-phone-book Limited (UK).
+A self-confessed ‘technoevangelist’, Fee Plumley was previously best known for encouraging people to be creative with their mobile phones through the-phone-book Limited (UK).
 She moved to Australia in 2008, and in 2011 was granted permanent residency on a Distinguished Talent visa.
+Last year’s crowdfunding campaign for #homeJames (the reallybigroadtrip bus) went viral thanks to tweets from Amanda Palmer, Neil Gaiman and Hugh Jackman.
 This major social media floozy last year live-tweeted Amanda Palmer & Neil Gaiman’s New Year’s Eve #TrashMasque, and managed a team of live-tweeters to cover the 2012 Adelaide Festival Artists’ & Writers’ Weeks.
-This year she is the online community wrangler for Adelaide’s Mini Maker Faire and ISEA2013.
-In the physical world she just curated an art/games program for Freeplay Independent Games Festival, mentored for The Hive and has been commissioned for Canberra’s Centennial Birthday celebrations.
-Last year’s crowdfunding campaign for the reallybigroadtrip bus went viral thanks to tweets from Amanda Palmer, Neil Gaiman and Hugh Jackman.
-Expect nothing but trouble to come from her as she tours the country.
+This year she is the online community wrangler for Adelaide’s Mini Maker Faire and ISEA2013, the latter launching an official collaboration with Elliott Bledsoe.
+In the physical world she curated an art/games program for Freeplay Independent Games Festival, mentored for The Hive and was commissioned for Canberra’s Centennial Birthday celebrations.
+Her journey into ISEA follows on from being a Keynote speaker for Balance/Unbalance conference and lead artist in residence at Floating Land Festival.
+Expect nothing but trouble to come from her as she tours the country. reallybigroadtrip.com | @feesable

-Production Coordinator – Kate Blackmore
+Production Manager – Kate Blackmore

 Kate Blackmore is an artist who works with performance and video.
 She is a founding member of artist collaboration Brown Council (with Kelly Doley, Frances Barrett and Diana Smith), whose live performances and video works have been shown in a range of Australian and international contexts including: the Museum of Contemporary Art (MCA), Sydney; Artspace, Sydney; the National Museum of Contemporary Art (NMOCA), Seoul; the National Gallery of Indonesia, Jakarta; and the Gallery of Modern Art (GOMA), Brisbane.
 She is also a member of Serial Space, a curatorial collective made up of five artists dedicated to providing a platform for the development and presentation of time-based art in Sydney.
 In 2012, Serial Space curated and produced Time Machine, a major, 10-day festival showcasing experimental work by over 50 local and international artists.